I usually opened a bottle of wine because I was feeling stressed and wanted a quick way to relax.

 Thoughts about being a bad parent, messing up, being rejected and abandoned didn’t go away when I drank too much.
 They were only suppressed when I was drinking.

 When the alcohol wore off, I had new thoughts about messing up and not being good enough, only this time they were about messing up with drinking and not being good enough because I drank too much.

 In this way, beating myself up about drinking too much overshadowed fears and shame about my relationships, behavior and ability.

-3. Allowing yourself to feel bad sober feels better than trying to avoid feeling bad with drinking.
+3. Allowing yourself to feel bad sober gets easier and eventually feels less bad than simply trying to avoid feeling bad.

 Something clicks.
 We start to get it.
 Momentum builds and we want to go further.

-I believe this is why most clients, myself included, start off wanting to cut back to one or two drinks a couple of times per week and end up deciding they would really rather not drink much or often at all.
+I believe this is why a lot of clients, myself included, start off wanting to cut back to one or two drinks multiple times per week and end up deciding they would really rather not drink much, or often, at all.